Table of Contents

 While it may be intuitive to put as much information as possible onto a single digital dashboard, the point is to build a narrative and expand on certain processes and issues.
 Using a simple layout and respecting your company's colors might seem easy but sometimes it creates a challenge.
 As mentioned, no matter who builds the dashboard, the important part to remember is to define a layout and colors that will not overburden the dashboard and create clutter.

-One of the main benefits of using a CTO report tool is the opportunity to schedule and automate dashboards as well as reports.
-On an operational level, it might make sense to schedule a weekly report but on a strategic, you will need a longer time frame.
+One of the main benefits of using a CTO report tool is the opportunity to schedule and automate dashboards as well as weekly or monthly reports.
+On an operational level, it might make sense to schedule them weekly but on a strategic, you will need a longer time frame.
 No matter the scenario, the possibility to schedule and deliver the dashboard updated in real-time, without the need for any manual activity, is a critical factor when you consider creating a weekly dashboard, monthly, quarterly, or all of them together.

 To learn everything about the bits and pieces of this comprehensive topic, we suggest you read our guide on how to create a dashboard.